| |

 Jardin du Luxembourg bench

-The Luxembourg Garden covers around 23 hectares in the 6th Arrondissement and is popular for the tree-lined promenades, flower beds and lawns, fountains and sculptures, tennis courts, and model sailboats.
+The Luxembourg Garden covers around 23 hectares in the 6th Arrondissement and is popular for its tree-lined promenades, flower beds and lawns, beautiful fountains and sculptures, tennis courts, and model sailboats.
 It is a must-visit on your trip to Paris.
-It is within walking distance from the two most popular neighborhoods, the Latin Quarter and Saint-Germain-des-Prés.
-It is accessible through the Luxembourg station on RER B and Odéon on metro line 4.

 What’s In and Around the Luxembourg Gardens?